New-Age Geosynthetic Solutions to Age-Old Problems

 In the 21st century, Tough Cell and Paradox raised the bar for geosynthetics and delivered a one-two punch to achieve improved strength and durability in road and earthworks.

-- First, Tough Cell geocell is made of Neoloy, to date, the strongest and most durable geosynthetic ever made.
+- First, Tough Cell geocell is made up of, the strongest and most durable geosynthetic ever made.

 - Second, comprehensive and proven geotechnical engineering was used to determine the best combinations of technologies for every application.